michaeljclark/rv8/doc/src/bintrans.md

 ## Basic Block Reorder Entropy

-In compiled code a basic block is a sequence of code without branches.
+In compiled code, a basic block is a sequence of code without branches.
 Typical exploits against static code such as ROP (Return Orientated Programming) exploits scan known binaries for known offsets.
 Basic Block Reorder Entropy changes the order of each basic block during